 The canonical GitHub repository for Selenium is

-so make sure to have a local copy of it.
-For the cloning process
+so make sure to have an up-to-date local copy of it.
+If you have to clone

 --depth=1 argument, so only the

-last changeset is getting downloaded (which itself will already be
+last changeset is getting downloaded (which itself might already be

 For each of the exported atoms a file can now be found in the folder